l-qing/vim-rhubarb-gitlab/README.markdown

     echo 'machine api.github.com login <user> password <token>' >> ~/.netrc

-If you are using GitHub Enterprise, repeat this step for each domain (omit the `api.` portion).
+If you are using Gogs Enterprise, repeat this step for each domain (omit the `api.` portion).
 You'll also need to tell rhubarb_gogs the root URLs:

-    let g:github_enterprise_urls = ['https://example.com']
+    let g:gogs_enterprise_urls = ['https://example.com']

 ## FAQ